adbhar/RWS/README.md

 # Run Database Script

-After installation, you need to run the script to your database.you get the db script in the folder :
+After installation, you need to run the script to your respective database.you get the db script in the folder :

 RWS >> DBScripts >>  RWSSchemaOnlyScriptConnector.sql